Subaru-PFS/ics_doc/SSN-00028/index.rst

   especially for bondX network interface.
 - All MAC addresses of physical NICs SHALL be recorded into a corresponding `host-mac` configuration file.

-IP address range assignments in master branch (real)
-******

-PFS has assigned IP address range of 133.40.164.0/23 from Subaru.
-This section is to define smaller IP address ranges to be assigned to PFS ICS subsystems.